sbruce01/GDA-Websocket/README.md

 q /path-to-install-dir/launcher.q_
 ```
 7. Connect to developer using `IP`:`PORT`.
 N.B. `IP` will either be the Elastic IP Address or Private IP Address

+### KX Websocket End point subscription
+Connect your websocket client to ws://localhost:5110

+A basic command is sent in the following format:
+{"type": "sub", "tables": [<tableName>],"syms":[<SubscriptionSymbol>]}

+You may subscribe to multiple tables at a time by sending an array of subscription table names.

+Please see examples in the ctp_ws.q